dilgraf/data_analyst/3_market_analysis/README.md

-# Analysis of borrowers' reliabilty
+# Analysis of borrowers' reliability

 To research the catering market in Moscow for the further opening of such establishment.